Male motorcyclist in his 50s dead after hit-and-run in east-end Toronto - Toronto | Globalnews.ca

 A male motorcyclist in his 50s is dead after a hit-and-run in east-end Toronto early Thursday.

-Emergency crews were called to the area of St. Clair Avenue East and Danforth Avenue just before 6:00 a.m.
+Emergency crews were called to the area of St. Clair Avenue East and Danforth Road just before 6:00 a.m.

 Toronto paramedics said the motorcyclist was pronounced dead on scene.

-Police said a blue car fled the scene eastbound on Danforth Avenue.
+Police said a blue car fled the scene eastbound on Danforth Road.
 They said the vehicle may have significant damage to its front end.

 © 2018 Global News, a division of Corus Entertainment Inc.